-Although, there are also people that decide to stay in the city and enjoy the “emptiness of it”.
+Although, there are also people who decide to stay in the city and enjoy its “emptiness.”

 Easter as a Catholic

-Every year, my family and I used to follow the traditions that the Catholic church said that we had to follow.
+Every year, my family and I followed the traditions that the Catholic church said that we had to follow.

 During that week, we used to go to the church to observe the week where Jesus Christ died to save us.

 Good Friday: The day would begin fasting until noon.
-After that, when the clock stroked 3:00 pm we had to pray (3:00 pm was the time when Jesus died).
-And Finally, we would go that evening to the church to pray and to mourn the death of Jesus.
+After that, when the clock stroked at 3:00 pm, we had to pray (3:00 pm was the time when Jesus died).
+And Finally, we would go that evening to the church to pray and mourn the death of Jesus.

 Easter Sunday: This was just a regular day for me.
 As we went to mass the evening before, that counted as going to mass on Sunday.
 Hence, the only thing that I really used to do was to watch Easter movies.

 At last, after living for so many years going to the church and following the traditions that I was asked to follow, I am happy that I no longer have to do it.